allenai/natural-instructions/tasks/README.md

 `task1465_bengali_personal_hate_speech_binary_classification` | Given a hateful post in Bengali, classify whether it is personal or non-personal in nature. | Classification
 `task1466_bengali_political_hate_speech_binary_classification` | Given a hateful post in Bengali, classify whether it is political or non-political in nature. | Classification
 `task1467_bengali_religious_hate_speech_binary_classification` | Given a hateful post in Bengali, classify whether it is religious or non-religious in nature. | Classification
+`task1468_bengali_geopolitical_hate_speech_binary_classification` | Given a hateful post in Bengali, classify whether it is geopolitical or non-geopolitical in nature. | Classification